 Complete all questions on the application form.
 Applicants may submit pertinent attachments to support their application but are asked to limit the number of pages to a minimum.
 Submit one completed application with original signatures or digital signatures and supporting documents.
 Incomplete applications will not be considered.
 A checklist of requirements and lists of resources are available on this website.
 Contact the grants administrator at (505) 476-7998 or firstname.lastname@example.org with questions regarding the application and grant program.

-There will be a three-stage review process.
-First, all applications will be screened for eligibility and compliance with the guidelines.
-Ineligible and non-compliant submissions will be returned.
-Second, all applications will be reviewed for technical merit on an established rating system by New Mexico State Records Center and Archives professional staff, and recommendations for further consideration made.
-At this level applicants will be advised of items that may need clarification or elaboration in order to enhance a proposal’s viability.
-Third, recommended proposals will be evaluated by the New Mexico Historical Records Advisory Board and ranked according to published priorities at the regular meeting in late June or early July.
+There is a three-stage review process.
+First, all applications are screened for eligibility and compliance with the guidelines.
+Ineligible and non-compliant submissions are returned.
+Second, all applications are reviewed for technical issues by SRCA professional staff, and clarification or elaboration are requested if needed.
+Third, the NMHRAB evaluates and ranks applications and ranks according to published priorities at the regular meeting in late June or early July.

 Post Award Requirements